Sweet, sweet summertime! Time to fire up the grill, gather round the firepit and enjoy a sustainable cookout.

 - The footprint of water is much higher than just the bottle.
 Water is heavy and bulky to transport, giving it a high carbon footprint as it travels from the packaging to your local grocery store and then to your home

-Set up a big jug with lots of ice for guests instead of putting out bottles – you’ll save waste and money.
+Set up a big jug with lots of ice for guests instead of putting out bottles – you’ll save money and waste.

 When it comes to buying soda, you have two chances to make a more informed purchase: